 This educational and fun film festival is two weeks of eye-opening and exciting activities which include film screenings, media literacy and video production workshops for children, teens and independent producers.
 The Atlanta Children’s Film Festival kids-off on June 9, 2022.
 Check on KVC’s website for more details about all the workshops and screenings in February 2022.

-We focus and showcase films produced by youth from around the world.
-Also, we promote positive films produced by independent producers.
+We showcase films produced by youth.
+Also, we promote positive films produced by independent producers from around the world.

 This summer festival is entertaining and engaging for the whole family.
 Since we started the festival, it has been a great success, and we have reach over 10,000 youth and their families!
-In an effort to help us fulfill our mission, promote positive children’s programming and introduce youth to careers in the media industry, we started this annual film festival in 2007 with funding and support from Georgia Council of the Arts and DeKalb County Office of Arts, Culture & Entertainment.
+In an effort to help us fulfill our mission, promote positive children’s programming and introduce youth to careers i

 KVC was awarded DeKalb County Arts Visionary Award for starting the festival and creating an innovative art program to teach children through the arts.